OWLNEST

 Study: Evening home lighting adversely impacts the circadian system and sleep

-This Scientific Reports study measured real evening home lighting.
-It found that many homes may expose people to enough light to affect the body before bed.
+This study measured real evening home lighting and found many homes stay brighter than expected before bed.

 Why it matters for Lume